dokawa/istio-blue-green/README.md

 echo $INGRESS_HOST:$INGRESS_PORT
 ```

-Visit the output url and you should see the app
+Visit the output url on your browser and you should see the app

-There is also a utility script on the repo that can be run with:
+There is also a utility script on the repo that can avoid having to do browser refreshes:

 ```
 ./requests.sh [http://]<ip>:<port>